mbriggs/old-emacs.d/README.md

 Dependancies
 ------------

-`sudo apt-get install texi2html texinfo python global`
+`sudo apt-get install texi2html texinfo python nodejs ctags-exuberant` if ctags isn't pointing at the right version, run

+`sudo update-alternatives --config ctags`

+and choose `ctags-exuberant`

 ruby + `gem install fuzzy_file_finder`

 `lein plugin install swank-clojure 1.3.3`

 `lein plugin install clj-stacktrace 0.2.3`

-to install rtags, clone gaizkas fork: `git clone git@github.com:gaizka/rtags.git && sudo rtags/install.sh`

 it depends on a `~/.secrets.el` file being there.
 This is a good place to put passwords or other sensitive information required for plugins, but that you don't want sitting on public github.